sethbr11/lcr-tools/README.md

 ### Permissions

 - `"scripting"`: For script injection.
+- `"storage"`: For use of local storage (so far, only implemented in the trip planning action).
-- `"host_permissions"`: Restricted to `https://lcr.churchofjesuschrist.org/*`, `https://lcrf.churchofjesuschrist.org/`, and `https://lcrffe.churchofjesuschrist.org/`.
+- `"host_permissions"`: Restricted to `https://lcr.churchofjesuschrist.org/*`, `https://lcrf.churchofjesuschrist.org/*`, and `https://lcrffe.churchofjesuschrist.org/*`.

 ## Troubleshooting

 This extension is brand new and, admittably, was vibe coded since the author didn't want to spend weeks trying to get an MVP with the basic functionality that he needed yesterday.
 Please reach out to the author with any concerns and we will work to get it resolved.
 If you are an experienced developer, feel free to suggest any feature improvements!
-AI models like ChatGPT (4o-mini, 4.1, 5, etc.), Gemini (2.5 Flash and Pro), and Claude (3.7 and 4) were used extensively, along with tools like GitHub Copilot and Cursor.
+AI models like ChatGPT (4o-mini, 4.1, 5, etc.), Gemini (2.5 Flash and Pro, 3 Pro), and Claude (3.7 and 4) were used extensively, along with tools like GitHub Copilot, Cursor, Claude Code, Gemini CLI, and Google's Antigravity.

 ## Security & Privacy